iqnite/eggsplode/README.md

 Time to install the dependencies!

+> [!NOTE]
-Although it is best practice to create a virtual environment, it is not strictly necessary.
+> Although it is best practice to create a virtual environment, it is not strictly necessary.
 If your operating system enforces it, please google "python virtual environment" and go by a tutorial.

 Python's package manager (pip) will automatically detect the required libraries if you run the following commands.